rancher/elemental-docs/docs/custom-images.md

 Since OS images provided by Elemental are container images, they can also be used as a base image in a Dockerfile in order to create a new container image.

-Imagine some additional package from an extra repository is required, the following example show case how this could be added:
+Imagine some additional packages from an extra repository is required, the following example show case how this could be added:

 ```docker showLineNumbers